Cat age chart: cat years to human years table

 Is there a simple way to work out cat years?

 Yes.
-The simplest rule is: first year = about 15 human years; second year = about 24 human years total; every year after that = about 4 more human years.
+The simplest commonly used rule is: first year = about 15 human years, second year = about 24 human years total, and every year after that = about 4 more human years.

 Is 7 old for a cat?